8 Tips for Childproofing Your Home

 Be especially cautious when it comes to water.
 Pools and spas require multiple protection strategies, including fences, gates/doors, locks and alarms.
 Never leave a child unattended in a bathtub, swimming pool or spa.

-According to the Centers for Disease Control and Prevention, about 4,000 people in the U.S. drown every year.
+According to the CDC, about 4,000 people in the U.S. drown every year.
 Drowning is the second leading cause of death for children ages 1 to 4 (behind birth defects).
 For children under 14, only motor vehicle crashes kill more.

 6. Remove small objects